 Create a Linux UBUNTU Virtual System on your Windows OS Laptop or PC

-Edited by Eng, Charmed, Reema, Anonymous and 2 others
+Edited by Eng, Charmed, Reema, vc and 1 other

 Many of us own a Microsoft Operated Laptops and PCs, and also many of us have heard about Linux and UBUNTU OS.
 We need to keep our Windows OS, and take a look on the UBUNTU OS and sometimes use it for certain purposes.
 If you are among those persons, then you should read this article and benefit from the guidelines stated in here to make use of that Virtual system.